Answers to the Index questions automatically justify to the Top of page.

 OTHERWISE: If you want to

-process both lines on your 2-Line phone, then you will
+process both LINEs on your 2-LINE phone, then you will

-need: Two Call Blockers with their supplied single line
+need: Two Call Blockers with their supplied single LINE

-cords, Two 2-Line Splitters with two single line cords.
+cords, Two 2-LINE Splitters with two single LINE cords.

 You will use one splitter at the phone wall plate and

-phone port L1/L2.
+the 2-LINE phone port L1/L2.

 The DPS3 was designed to block V+ type calls that known